 Wearing scrubs to attend in-person workshops: Please be aware that some areas of King's campuses don't allow Trust members who are wearing hospital scrubs to enter the building.

-The WEC Library is located in Denmark Hill.
 Our senior library assistants can help you with e-resource navigation, searching online databases and journals, and building search strategies for literature reviews.
-Once booked, you will be sent an email with details of where to go for your in-person appointment.
+Once booked, you will be sent an email with details of where to meet for your in-person appointment.
 All 1-1s last 45 minutes.

 Sign-up sessions running in the next few months are highlighted below.
-For webinar details and to book a place, click on the session you are interested in and follow the onscreen prompts.
-All workshops are currently online using MS Teams.
+For workshop details and to book a place, click on the session you are interested in and follow the onscreen prompts.
+Workshops may be online or at one of our library sites.
+All workshops online workshops use MS Teams.
 If you have any problems with your booking please contact library@kcl.ac.uk

 Attend this drop-in for King's College London staff and students if you would like to discuss your search strategy or database query with a librarian or have any questions about the advanced searching skills required when undertaking a systematic review.

-Please see the Upcoming KLaSS sign-up workshops schedule to find out more:
+See the workshops schedule to find out more: